-We reimburse preconception consultations, as described in the 'Preconception Care' Guidelines by the Dutch College of General Practitioners (Nederlands Huisartsen Genootschap, NHG) and provided by an obstetrician who is authorised and sufficiently competent to do so.
+You are entitled to the costs of preconception consultations, as described in the 'Preconception Care' Guidelines by the Dutch College of General Practitioners (Nederlands Huisartsen Genootschap, NHG) and provided by an obstetrician who is authorised and sufficiently competent to do so.
 The obstetrician provides this care in consultation with the general practitioner.

-Reimbursement of IUD placement by an obstetrician
+Entitlement to I the costs of UD placement by an obstetrician

-We reimburse the placement of an IUD (Intra-Uterine Device) by a general practitioner, in hospital or by an obstetrician.
+You are entitled to the placement of an IUD (Intra-Uterine Device) by a general practitioner, in hospital or by an obstetrician.
 The placement of an IUD by a general practitioner or an obstetrician is not subject to the excess.
 However, the costs of an IUD that you can obtain from a pharmacy and the costs of the placement of an IUD in hospital are subject to the excess.